Donate

 When we first met Colin and his family

-When, Emily Urban, then a clinical specialist, first met 4-year-old Colin in 2020 prior to our East Valley Center in Mesa opening, his family was seeking services to help Colin learn to communicate, be independent and reduce his need to engage in aggression.
+When, Emily Urban, then a clinical specialist, first met 4-year-old Colin (name changed to protect client privacy), in 2020 prior to our East Valley Center in Mesa opening, his family was seeking services to help Colin learn to communicate, be independent and reduce his need to engage in aggression.
 With displays of aggression up to 7 times per hour, his family decided to pull him out of preschool and needed a place they could trust to appropriately support their child.

 Having few ways to communicate, Colin would drag his family by the hand to attempt to indicate what he wanted.
 He also had difficulty accepting change.
 For example, if one of his beloved stuffed animals were missing, he would engage in a long tantrum that was difficult to manage.
 His family was eager to see Colin learn, communicate and be happier throughout his day.